hamzaexact/cs-lab/README.md

-# Rust Data Structures Practice
+# Data Structure in Rust

 This repository contains **practice implementations of data structures in Rust**.